jcockbain/jcockbain/README.md

 I've experience in front-end development, with React as my main framework.

-I currently work lots of Kubernetes, Docker and distributed architecture.
+I currently work lots with Kubernetes, Docker and distributed architecture.

 I enjoy algorithmic problem-solving, and scalable system design.